bplmaps/cartinal/guides/making-sense-maps-data/session-3/part-2.md

 ## The Data Lifecycle

 **Problem:** It can be challenging sometimes to understand how a dataset came to be.
 Who manipulated it?
 What tools did they use?
 What was the reasoning behind their process?

-**Solution:**
-The "Data Lifecycle" section of the page provides links to the records of those who have worked with data, describing, in their own words, their steps and choices
+**Solution:** The "Data Lifecycle" section of the page provides links to the records of those who have worked with data, describing, in their own words, their steps and choices.

 You will not find this information in most data portals.
 It is an excellent way to understand how the data has been shaped, and by whom.
 You can also use this section to reproduce the steps of the original data processor, if necessary.